Wells Community Academy High School

-William H. Wells Community Academy High School (commonly known as Wells High School) is public 4-year high school located in the West Town neighborhood on the Near Northwest Side of Chicago, Illinois, United States.
+William H. Wells Community Academy High School is public 4–year high school located in the West Town neighborhood on the Near Northwest Side of Chicago, Illinois, United States.
 Wells is a part of the Chicago Public Schools system.
 Wells serves grades 9 through 12.
 Wells is named after former superintendent of Chicago Public Schools William H. Wells.
 Currently, Wells serves a large section of the inner and central areas of Chicago, with its attendance boundaries reaching as far north as Webster Avenue, as far south as 16th Street, as far east as Lake Michigan, and as far west as Sacramento Boulevard.
 This area includes sections of West Town, Bucktown, the Chicago Loop, the Near North Side, and the Near West Side.

 History

 Wells was established in William Harvey Wells's honor approximately a year after his death in 1886.
 The current building opened in 1935 on the site of the original school with extra ground at the north.
 Originally, the city of Chicago planned for Wells to open as a junior high school in 1930; construction of the school was delayed.
+Wells enrollment was predominately white from its opening until the late 1960s.
+By 1972, most of the schools' population was considered low-income and majority of the African-American population were residents of the Cabrini-Green Homes public housing project.
+The school demographic was 71% Hispanic and 20% African-American by 1982.
+In 2005, Wells served as a receiving school for students zoned to Austin High School when the school board decided to phase out Austin.